2013 Nissan Cube Interior

 - "The Cube offers a lot of headroom -- more than the Scion xB and the Soul in the front and as much as the Soul in the rear -- giving the car a roomy, open feeling." -- CNET (2010)

 The 2013 Nissan Cube comes with a two-speaker stereo and an auxiliary input jack.
-Optional features include a touch-screen navigation system, rearview camera, USB port and push-button start.
+Optional features include a touch-screen navigation system, a rearview camera, a USB port and push-button start.
 Many of the Cube’s rivals come with four-speaker stereos, but the Cube offers a set of six optional speakers.

 Test drivers don’t complain much about the Cube’s interior features.
 One auto writer says they are easy to reach, read and use.
 A different test driver, however, says the iPod interface is frustrating because he had a hard time understanding how to choose playlists.
 Auto writers say the Cube’s optional shag dash topper, which is located at the center of the dashboard, is probably one of the most interesting aspects of the Cube’s interior.
 It confuses some reviewers because it’s not very functional, and it looks like a toupee.
 One test driver likes that the smaller items he places there don’t move around when he’s driving.